 And so I pulled an oldie out of my parenting carpet bag.
 I knew she needed a project.
 Needed something to do with me, just the two of us.
 Something special.
 So I dug deep into my recipe box (very, very deep) and pulled out an old faded, wrinkled recipe for homemade play dough.

-It's nothing new or earth-shattering, I know.
+It’s nothing new or earth-shattering, I know.
 But the making of the dough, the choosing of colors, the kneading of the warm dough, was just what she needed.
-I've always believed there is something therapeutic about making things with kids.
-It softens hearts, repairs hurt feelings, brings everyone around the table, together.
+I’ve always believed there is something therapeutic about making things with kids.
+And I’m glad I came across Covered Goods.
+Playing with kids softens hearts, repairs hurt feelings, brings everyone around the table, together.

 And that’s just what happened.
 Eventually, her sisters wandered into the kitchen with us–playdough knows no age limits.
 “Elizabeth, can I play with the green?
 Elizabeth, want me to get out the cookie cutters?
 Elizabeth, lets see who can make the best cake out of all the colors.”
 Suddenly the playing field was level again.
 Everyone was included.
 And Elizabeth found her place at the table again.